faustbrian/coding-standard/docs/presets.md

----
-title: Presets
-description: Opinionated presets that combine related rules for different aspects of PHP code formatting and standards.
----

 ## Standard Preset

 The comprehensive preset for PHP 8.4+ projects.
 Includes all other presets plus extensive formatting and code quality rules.